Kian121/Multinational-Retail-Data-Centralisation/README.md

 Step 2:

-Create a method read_db_creds this will read the credentials yaml file and return a dictionary of the credentials.
+Create a method read_db_creds that will read the credentials yaml file and return a dictionary of the credentials.

 ![img2](assets/image2.png)

 Step 3:

-Now create a method init_db_engine which will read the credentials from the return of read_db_creds and initialise and return an sqlalchemy database engine.
+Now create a method init_db_engine which will read the credentials from the return of read_db_creds and initialise and return a sqlalchemy database engine.

 ![img3](assets/image3.png)

 Step 4:

-Using the engine from init_db_engine create a method list_db_tables to list all the tables in the database so you know which tables you can extract data from.Develop a method inside your DataExtractor class to read the data from the RDS database.
+Using the engine from init_db_engine create a method list_db_tables to list all the tables in the database then develop a method inside your DataExtractor class to read the data from the RDS database.

 ![img4](assets/image4.png)

 Step 5:

-Develop a method called read_rds_table in your DataExtractor class which will extract the database table to a pandas DataFrame.
+Develop a method called read_rds_table in the DataExtractor class which will extract the database table to a pandas DataFrame.

 ![img5](assets/image5.png)